 Urban Bike: Yard Art in a Civil Society

 I see things from my bicycle I don’t see from a bus or car.
 It might be an old guy on his bicycle, stovepipe hat, bushy beard, archaic black clothes, a character from a Dickens novel.
 Or a bearded guy cycling the Midtown Greenway in a girlie dress.
-They seek attention, or inhabit an alternate… Continue reading Urban Bike: Yard Art in a Civil Society
+They seek attention, or inhabit an alternate reality, or…… Continue reading Urban Bike: Yard Art in a Civil Society